 However, if you have data on your mobile I advise you to download the official app in Spanish of the New York subway as you will not only find the map but you can also calculate the best route to move, the time in which the next subway will arrive or see the incidents in the lines, among many other things.
 Here is the iOS version.

 2. How much does a ticket cost and how do I buy it?
-Are there any passes?
+Are there season tickets?

 A single New York City subway ticket costs $2.75.
-If you plan to use public transportation frequently for your trips around the city, the best way is to buy the MetroCard, a rechargeable card valid for the subway and bus.
+If you plan to use public transportation frequently for your trips around the city, it is best to purchase the MetroCard, a rechargeable card valid for both subway and bus.

 As in other cities around the world where a similar system is also used, the MetroCard is a public transportation card for getting around the city using New York's bus and subway network.